laneboysrc/rc-simple-switch/README.md

 # Simple switch for RC systems

-The RC Simple Switch allows you to turn an electronic load mounted to your RC model on or off remotely through your transmitter.
+The LANE Boys RC Simple Switch allows you to turn an electronic load mounted to your RC model on or off remotely through your transmitter.

 For example you can turn LEDs powered via the receiver on and off, or a light strip powered from an external battery.